 Title II comprises the following five elements of HIPAA compliance requirements:

 - National Provider Identifier Standard.
 Every healthcare entity must be assigned a unique 10-digit National Provider Identifier number or NPI.
-Healthcare entities including individuals, employers, health plans, and healthcare providers.
+Healthcare entities include individuals, employers, health plans, and healthcare providers.

 - Transactions and Code Set Standard.
 This protocol must be used in electronic data interchange (EDI) to submit and process insurance claims.

-- HIPAA Enforcement Rule.
-This rule provides guidelines with which companies investigate HIPAA compliance violations.
+- Enforcement Rule.
+This rule provides guidelines with which companies investigate compliance violations.

 How to Become HIPAA Compliant?